L-Strobel/omod/doc/codeStructure.md

 Implementations of each of these interfaces can be swapped inside the OMOD class.
 For example, the OMOD class holds a DestinationFinder;
-if you provide a new implementation of the DestinationFinder Interface and replace OMODs finder with it, then destination choice will be made according to your new method across the simulation.
+if you provide a new implementation of the DestinationFinder Interface and replace OMODs DestinationFinder with it, then destination choice will be made according to your new method throughout the simulation.

-### Models
+### de.uniwuerzburg.omod.core.models

-Includes most basic data structures that have no or only basic internal logic, like enumerations and locations.
+Includes basic data structures with no or only basic internal logic, like enumerations and locations.

-## IO
+## de.uniwuerzburg.omod.io

 Handles IO.

-## Routing
+## de.uniwuerzburg.omod.routing

 Includes a wrapper around GraphHopper and caching logic.

-## Utils
+## de.uniwuerzburg.omod.utils

 Miscellaneous utilities.